 If survivability is not a concern, trading mastery/avoidance for secondary stats can be a DPS gain.
 I would not recommend this for normal progression tanking, but if you are trying to rank or if a fight has very little tank dmg and a very tight enrage timer than consider trading survival stats for secondary stats.
 The actual DPS per point between haste/crit is negligibly close, so you can consider them equal in terms of overall damage.
 However, haste will help with survivability (faster rune regen is great for Death Strike) while crit will not.
 Therefore the priority for secondary stats is haste>=crit.

-Death Siphon scales very well with our vengeance. after the recent nerf it requires 75,868.6 attack power to equal Heart Strikes damage and is more powerful at any AP value above that, which means you will need to watch your attack power to maximize your dps.
+Death Siphon (tier 4) scales very well with our vengeance. it requires anywhere from 101k to 155k depending on weapon ilvl (101k for ilvl 549 weapon and 155k for 580) total attack power for 2x Death Siphons to equal Death Strikes damage, which means you will need to watch your attack power to maximize your dps.
 It is very important to keep in mind that Death Siphon costs a D rune, which means using one Death Siphon will result in a significant delay in your next Death Strike.
 Use with caution.